im2nguyen/rover/README.md

 $ docker run --rm -it -p 9000:9000 -v $(pwd):/src --env-file ./.env im2nguyen/rover
 ```

-Use `-tfVarsFile` or `-tfVar` to attach variables.
+Use `-tfVarsFile` or `-tfVar` to define variables.
 For example, you can run the following in the `example/random-test` directory to overload variables.

 ```
-$ docker run --rm -it -p 9000:9000 -v $(pwd):/src im2nguyen/rover -tfVarsFile test.tfvars
+$ docker run --rm -it -p 9000:9000 -v $(pwd):/src im2nguyen/rover -tfVarsFile test.tfvars -tfVar max_length=4
 ```

 ## Installation